Dr Rutchik grew up in Norwich, Connecticut and graduated from The Norwich Free Academy in 1982. He gave the Ivy Oration at Graduation.

 Presently, with a central administrative office in Mill Valley, he sees patients in SF, Richmond, and Petaluma weekly, Sacramento monthly and in the Eureka area, quarterly.
 Focusing on industrial injuries, chemical exposure and disability, Dr. Rutchik evaluates and treats injured workers with specialty neurology and occupational and environmental medicine expertise.
 He performs electromyography and nerve conduction velocity testing, IMEs, QMEs, AOE and AMEs as well as fitness for duty evaluations.
 Dr. Rutchik is also available for record review and utilization review.
 Dr. Rutchik is listed on a number of well known MPN networks for worker’s compensation.

 His academic affiliations include University of California at San Francisco where he is Associate Clinical Professor in the Division of Occupational Medicine, in the Department of Internal Medicine.
 In this capacity, he teaches medical students, residents and fellows as well as nurses and nurse practioners in his areas of expertise.
-He continues to write on various subjects involving solvents and metals and their neurological consequences, and has submitted numerous articles and book chapters to peer reviewed journal and textbooks.
+He continues to write and lecture on various subjects involving head trauma, neurological fitness for duty, traumatic brain injury, chronic pain, toxic neuropathy and solvents and metals and their neurological consequences, and has submitted numerous articles and book chapters to peer reviewed journal and textbooks.

 Other affiliations have included, Medical Director for CID Management Services, a Utilization review company based in Southern California; as well as Travelers Insurance where he was medical director of a Disability and Workers Compensation Division.